Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --cache-expire CACHE_EXPIRE
+  --brief               Hide the rows that are within the thresholds and show
+                        only those in a WARN or CRIT state.
+Perfdata and alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
+Worth setting on an array with many optical modules.
+Default: False --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
 Default: 15